Easy Gluten-Free Gingersnaps with Almond Flour

 Recipe FAQs

 Yes!
 All of the ingredients in these gingersnaps are gluten-free.
-They are also dairy-free, making them even more diet-friendly!
+They are also dairy-free, making them even more allergen-friendly!

 These gluten-free gingersnaps are made with almond flour and coconut oil instead of regular all-purpose flour, butter, and granulated sugars.
 This makes them automatically healthier.
 Other recipes are about double the carbs and calories per cookie!